top of page

 Greetings All!

-More recently, there are new abstract paintings to enjoy in the “All Green Lights” collection.
-What is “All Green Lights” you may ask?
-This is when, after choosing a theme and my color scheme, I paint as if I am driving and encounter all green lights.
-Continue on!
-No doubting allowed!
-This is my way of painting Abstract Expressionism, my purist, and least self-conscious painting.
+There are fresh landscapes to peruse.
+And, there are new abstract paintings to enjoy in the "All Green Lights" collection.
+What does "All Green Lights" mean?
+This is when, after choosing theme and color scheme, I paint as if I am driving and I encounter all green lights.
+Power on!
+No doubting or second guessing!
+This is my purest and least self-conscious painting.

 Check out the "All Green Lights" collection, and let me know what you think.